-My name is Jiasen Yang and I am a fifth-year Ph.D. student in the Department of Statistics at Purdue University, advised by Jennifer Neville.
+I am a final-year Ph.D. student in the Department of Statistics at Purdue University, advised by Jennifer Neville.

 I obtained a joint M.S. degree in Statistics and Computer Science from Purdue University in 2015, and a B.S. degree in Statistics from the Special Class for the Gifted Young at the University of Science and Technology of China in 2013.